 On the other side, these Baby Boomers who are healthy and active can be a great help to growing families and will combine living spaces to help their children with the grandchildren’s care.

 The hottest thing in 2000 was 55 and over communities, but in past years, the value of homes has dropped.
 Since these assets have decreased it has made the move into these communities more challenging especially with the rise of health care expenses and the overall cost of living.
 Today pressures are being placed on families to consolidate their resources.

 Understand your family dynamic.
 Identify what is your family need.
 You can go slowly into the water of combining families with the various temporary fixes available.

 Featured In Law Suite

 View our Baltimore City Home Renovation project that was featured in the Baltimore Sun – creating a home built for three generations of family.

-First thing you have to identify is – what part of the family has the need.
-In today’d world, we are seeing the younger family has as much of the need as the parents who are possibly merging with the family.
-So it is no longer a one sided relationship.
+The first thing you have to identify is – what part of the family has the need.
+In today’s world, we are seeing the younger family has as much of the need as the parents who are possibly merging with the family.
+So it is no longer a one-sided relationship.
 It’s not all about – hey, my parents need to move in – I need to find a room.
 It’s actually becoming more about – hey, we could use help – we are running around with our heads cut off, we have a lot of kid activities.
 So we are starting to see the trend be a little more down the middle.
 It’s not only the parents, but the kids are embracing this opportunity as well.